scipy-latinamerica/scipyla2017/organization/tracks.md

 Financial econometrics, Large Scale Optimization, Logistics, Marketing, Macroeconomics, Mathematical Economics, Microeconomics, Operations management, Suply chain management.

-## Research notes on Python and Emerging Computing Technologies
+## Latin American Workshop on Python and Emerging Computing Technologies

 A number of research subjects are pushing the limits of current technologies and tools.
 It is then convenient to explore the impact of Python to support the most prominent ongoing